shubham14p3/weatherApp/README.md

 Create .env file

 ```
-OPEN_WEATHER_API_KEY='Your-API-KEY'
+key='Your-API-KEY' for open weather
-PIXABAY_API_KEY='Your-API-KEY'
+KEY='Your-API-KEY' for ipinfo
 (
 	Note:
 	1. The ENV file key should be placed without ''
-	2. Signup at PIXABAY and OPEN WEATHER before and get the proper API keys to make the calls.
+	2. Signup at ipinfo and OPEN WEATHER before and get the proper API keys to make the calls.
 )
 ```